Maxwell perturbations in a cavity with Robin boundary conditions: two branches of modes with spectrum bifurcation on Schwarzschild black holes: Discussion and Final Remarks

 When the mirror radius is greater than and away from the corresponding critical mirror radius, we observed the following trends of the Maxwell spectrum.
 With fixed $\ell$ and $N$, the magnitude of real (imaginary) part of QNMs for both boundary conditions first increases and then decreases (increases) as the mirror radius $r_m$ approaches the event horizon $r_+$.
 With fixed $r_m$ and $\ell$, the magnitude of real (imaginary) part of QNMs for both boundary conditions increases (increases) as $N$ increases; while with fixed $r_m$ and $N$, the magnitude of real (imaginary) part of QNMs for both boundary conditions increases (decreases) as $\ell$ increases.
 When the mirror radius is around the critical mirror radius, on the other hand, the impact of $N$ on the real (imaginary) part of the spectrum is opposite (same) to the former case while the impact of $\ell$ on the real (imaginary) part of the spectrum is same (opposite) to the former case.
 Moreover, we observed that the critical mirror radius, for both boundary conditions, increases as $N$ increases but decreases as $\ell$ increases.

+We also performed \textit{analytic} calculations of the Maxwell spectrum in some limits.
+In a pure cavity, the Maxwell normal modes were solved and we obtained two different sets of normal modes, which is contradictory to the AdS case where two sets of normal modes are the same up to one mode.
+For the case of BHs in a cavity, the Maxwell spectrum may be obtained in the low frequency approximations.
+By using a standard matching method, we got two distinct analytic expressions for the Maxwell QNMs, which matched well with numeric data.

 By adding rotation to the background, superradiance and the corresponding instabilities may be triggered.
-It is then particularly interesting to investigate the interaction between superradiant instabilities and the spectrum bifurcation.
+It is then interesting to investigate superradiant instabilities in the BH-mirror system, and in particular to explore the interplay between superradiant instabilities and the spectrum bifurcation.
 Work along these directions is underway and we hope to report on them soon.

 {\bf{\em Acknowledgements.}} This work is supported by the National Natural Science Foundation of China under Grant Nos.
-11705054, 11881240252, 12035005, and by the Hunan Provincial Natural Science Foundation of China under Grant Nos.
-2018JJ3326.
+11705054, 11881240252, 12035005, and by the Hunan Provincial Natural Science Foundation of China under Grant No. 2018JJ3326.